 The transition that comes along with divorce often feels minimized and invalidated by our court system.
 The emotional, financial, and spiritual costs of divorce are significant, and many times decisions are made in the process that are difficult to live with afterward.
 The outcome can be very disappointing, often leaving families disempowered.
 After the legal divorce is completed, people often are left with an emotional "residue" of anger, betrayal, and sadness.

-As a collaborative practice divorce coach, Ann helps individuals and families maintain focus, dignity, and integrity through the collaborative process.
-In this role, Ann supports her clients as well as the collaborative professional team in helping couples make their own sustainable decisions about the issues involved in marital dissolution.Ann has been a collaborative practice trainer since 2011 (Trainers for the Advancement of Collaborative Practice TACP).
+As a collaborative practice divorce coach, I help individuals and families maintain focus, dignity, and integrity through the collaborative process.
+This role involves supporting clients as well as the collaborative professional team in helping couples make their own sustainable decisions about the issues involved in marital dissolution.
+I've trained other professionals in collaborative practice as a partner in Trainers for the Advancement of Collaborative Practice, TACP.

-There is also a benefit to having a coach involved when a litigated divorce is in process.
-Ann helps individuals who are in litigation understand and take accountability for their part in the process, develop realistic expectations, and communicate more effectively with their attorneys.
+There is a benefit to having a coach involved when a litigated divorce is in process.
+I work with individuals who are in litigation to understand and take accountability for their part in the process, develop realistic expectations, and communicate more effectively with their attorneys.
 In this process, legal issues of marital dissolution are the focus, and emotional needs often are seen as deterrents to be put aside.
 It is important to have an objective mental health professional who can provide support and guidance.
 Families and friends are often well-meaning, but may have an adverse effect on the resolution of marital settlement issues.
 Attorneys are able to focus on the legal issues when their clients' emotional needs are not driving their behavior during the divorce.